Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 A Brief History of SaaS

-Software-as-a-Service or SaaS is a relatively new concept in software delivery.
+Software-as-a-Service, or SaaS, is a relatively new concept in software delivery.
 However, its origins date back to the mainframe era of computing in the 1960s and 1970s, when computer terminals were used to access a mainframe that hosted software applications.

 However, the modern-day SaaS model as we know it today didn't emerge until the late 1990s and early 2000s, when the internet became more widely accessible and reliable.
 This technology shift made it possible to deliver software applications over the web, which gave rise to the SaaS delivery model.